 The following Financial Services guidance note provides comprehensive and up to date legal information covering:

-BREXIT: The UK is leaving the EU on exit day (as defined in the European Union (Withdrawal) Act 2018.
+BREXIT: As of exit day (31 January 2020) the UK is no longer an EU Member State.
+However, in accordance with the Withdrawal Agreement, the UK has entered an implementation period, during which it continues to be subject to EU law.
 This has an impact on this Practice Note.
-For further guidance on the impact of Brexit on AIFMs, please see Practice Note: Preparing for Brexit: AIFMD—quick guide.
+For further guidance on the impact of Brexit on AIFMs, please see Practice Note: Impact of Brexit: AIFMD—quick guide.

 The Alternative Investment Fund Managers Directive (2011/61/EU) (AIFMD) was transposed into national law on 22 July 2013 and brought the alternative investment sector under a single market framework.
 This Practice Note examines the role of competent authorities (CA) and their key responsibilities including supervision and dispute resolution, hosting, information gathering and sharing obligations.